mlflow/mlflow/docs/source/models.rst

             baseline_model=baseline_model_uri,
         )

-Refer to :py:class:`mlflow.models.MetricThreshold` to see details on how the thresholds checks are calculated.
+Refer to :py:class:`mlflow.models.MetricThreshold` to see details on how the thresholds are specified and checked.
 For a more comprehensive model validation example, refer to `this example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_model_validation.py>`_.

 Additional information about model evaluation behaviors and outputs is available in the